Program Guide:

 Explore Bangkok

-Explore Bangkok on a guided tour, including the iconic Buddhist temples of Wat Arun and Wat Pho, and enjoy a welcome dinner with your group.
+Explore Bangkok on a guided tour, including the iconic Buddhist temples of Wat Arun and Wat Pho, the Grand Palace, and a ferry ride.

 Day 47: Tuesday, October 24